 Terraform Data – What is and How to use it.

-What is Data Source on Terraform?
+What is a Data Source in Terraform?

-How to use Terraform Data Source
+How to Use a Terraform Data Source

 module "subnet" {